codebydant/iTree3DMap/README.md

 ### How to make

-This is depends of openMVG, PCL, OpenCV, Qt and CMVS-PMVS, please install dependencies before.
+This project depends of openMVG, PCL, OpenCV, Qt and CMVS-PMVS, please install dependencies before.
 * Download the src code and Unpack .zip

 /src: